jaredjbeard/reconfigurator/docs/source/markup.rst

 What's more, pairwise and product stitching can be combined by nesting tuples and lists.
 This is useful when you need to share some variables across trials, but also want to vary some others.

+Please note, we use `NestifyDict <https://pypi.org/project/nestifydict/>`_ to find nested variables so you should only specify the deepest key and it will find them.
+I apologize for any inconvencience this may cause.
+Where there are multiple of the sample keys, simply place these in nested configurations.

 Product Example
 ---------------